omeresas/chimney-fire-app/README.md

 - `GET /prediction/buurt`
 - `GET /prediction/box`

 These endpoints return fire predictions for all areas of the specified type, as an array of the objects in the structure below.
-The optional query parameter `excludeGeoInfo` can be set to `true` to omit the `geoInfo` property in the response.
+The optional query parameter **`includeGeoInfo`** can be set to `true` to include the `geoInfo` property in the response, like in the example below.

-#### Response
+- `GET /prediction/gemeente?includeGeoInfo=true`

+The response consists of below keys:

+- **`lastWeatherFetchTimestamp`**: The timestamp of the last weather forecast fetch from Meteoserver API.
-The response is an array of objects, each containing the `prediction` array for that area (geemente, wijk, buurt or box) and, optionally, the `geoInfo` property. `areaId` is the CBS code of that area.
+- **`data`**: Array of objects, each containing the `prediction` array for that area (gemeente, wijk, buurt or box) and, optionally, the `geoInfo` property. `areaId` is the CBS code of that area.
+- **`geoInfo`**: GeoJSON geometry data for the area, if requested.

+An example response that includes the `geoInfo` property is given below:

 ```json
 {